What’s love got to do with it?

 And our judgements – our likes and dislikes, our stories about what we experience — obscure the truth of this moment, this weather, this day.
 They keep us disconnected from the world around us.
 They keep us disconnected from ourselves.

-Thicker than yesterday’s fog, our bewilderment about the changing weather keeps us from savoring the delicious coolness of summer rain.
+Thicker than yesterday’s fog, our bewilderment about the changing weather keeps us from savouring the delicious coolness of summer rain.
 It numbs us to the rush of awe at the delicate tremble of a thrush’s wings as she shakes raindrops off a pliant branch and launches herself into flight.

 There is nothing cleaner, more satisfying, than unadorned attention to what is.
 There is nothing more magical, more extraordinary than the simple truth of things as they are.